-By January 2021, all 30 EU/EEA countries had started COVID-19 vaccination campaigns, and different COVID-19 vaccine products have been gradually introduced as they have become available through the EU Vaccines Strategy [10].
+By January 2021, all 30 EU/EEA countries had started COVID-19 vaccination campaigns, and different COVID-19 vaccine products have been gradually introduced as they have become available through the EU Vaccines Strategy [8].
 In addition to healthcare workers and residents of long-term care facilities, the vaccination strategy in the general population had an age-based staggered approach prioritising older individuals over younger ones.
-Most of the vaccines used so far, including booster vaccines, have been mRNA vaccines [11].
+Most of the vaccines used so far, including booster vaccines, have been mRNA vaccines [9].

-1.2 Context: influenza
+1.2 Influenza

-Despite a recommendation in 2009 by the Council of Ministers that all EU Member States achieve an influenza vaccination coverage of 75% in all risk groups by the winter season 2014-15, a survey by ECDC at the end of 2018 showed that very few had reached this goal in the specific risk groups [12].
-Risk groups are defined as children aged 6-59 months, pregnant women, healthcare workers, individuals 60 or 65 years and older, and people with a range of underlying medical conditions [13,14].
+Despite a recommendation in 2009 by the Council of Ministers that all EU Member States achieve an influenza vaccination coverage of 75% in all risk groups by the winter season 2014-15, a survey by ECDC at the end of 2018 showed that very few had reached this goal in the specific risk groups [10].
+Risk groups are defined as children aged 6-59 months, pregnant women, healthcare workers, individuals 60 or 65 years and older, and people with a range of underlying medical conditions [11,12].

-Influenza viruses undergo frequent genetic and antigenic changes and vaccine-induced immunity usually does not last more than 6-12 months (sometimes less).
-As a consequence, the influenza vaccine is evaluated each year and annual re-vaccination is recommended.
+Influenza viruses undergo frequent genetic and antigenic changes and vaccine-induced immunity only lasts between 6-12 months (sometimes less).
+Therefore, the influenza vaccine is evaluated each year and annual revaccination is recommended.
 Available seasonal influenza vaccines are only moderately effective and influenza vaccine effectiveness (IVE) may vary depending on the vaccine product, the time since last vaccination and previous influenza infection and influenza vaccine history.
 Observed IVE varies from year to year among population sub-groups (age groups, risk groups) and differs for the various influenza types, subtypes, antigenic groups and outcomes measured.